ShreetamaDasgupta25/SQL_Project_Edtech_EDA/README.md

 ## Learnings from the Project

 1. Cleaning the data
 i.
-Removed the irrelevant data or the outliers in the "watched_percentage" and "age" columns.
+Removed the irrelevant data in the "watched_percentage" and "age" columns.

 ii.Treated missing values in one of the the tables.